Emergent Communication in Continuous Worlds: Self-Organisation of Conceptually Grounded Vocabularies at Scale: Introduction

 \section{Introduction}

 Human languages are evolutionary systems, which emerge and evolve through local communicative interactions between members of a linguistic community.
 Processes of variation and selection are at play during each and every communicative interaction, at the level of concepts, words and grammatical structures \citep{schleicher1863darwinism, darwin1871descent,maynardsmith1999origins,oudeyer2007language,steels2018evolutionary}.
-Variants are introduced as creative solutions to communicative impasses and are selected for based on their linguistic, cognitive and physical fitness \citep{grice1967logic,echterhoff2013role,vaneecke2022language}.
+Variants are introduced as creative solutions to communicative impasses and are selected for based on their linguistic, cognitive and physical fitness \citep{grice1967logic,echterhoff2013role}.

 The evolutionary and self-organising nature of human languages gives rise to a number of unique qualities.
-First of all, such decentralised, self-organising systems are known to be robust and to be able to self-repair substantial perturbations \citep{heylighen2001science,pfeifer2007self}.
-Second, populations of language users converge on shared conventions that still remain adaptive to changes in their environment and communicative needs \citep{five2009language}.
-Finally, the resulting languages effectively serve as an abstraction layer above the sensory-motor observations and internal mental representations of individual language users \citep{nevens2020continuous}.
+First of all, such decentralised, self-organising systems are known to be robust and able to self-repair substantial perturbations \citep{heylighen2001science,pfeifer2007self}.
+Second, populations of language users converge on shared conventions that remain adaptive to changes in their environment and communicative needs \citep{five2009language}.
+Finally, the resulting languages serve as an abstraction layer above the sensory observations and internal mental representations of individual language users \citep{nevens2020continuous,beuls2024humans,garside2025origin}.
 Indeed, while linguistic forms can be observed and shared, their meanings remain tied to each language user's individual physical and cognitive embodiment.